 On an annual basis, the OPE will review the DTAP for purposes of: ensuring currency, accuracy, and continued necessity of a policy or procedure; inclusion of innovative practices; incorporation of any ABs or APUs issued since the issuance of the current edition of the DTAP; and make other amendments as deemed necessary.
 Bureaus may be provided an opportunity to review a draft of the proposed new edition of the DTAP prior to its release.
+Once the DTAP is revised to incorporate ABs or APUs, those documents become obsolete and are promptly removed from Treasury websites.

-(a) The SPE will issue APUs as determined to be necessary in order to address agency needs.
+(a) The SPE will issue APUs as determined to be necessary to address agency needs.
 APUs remain in effect until otherwise canceled, superseded or included within a future edition of the DTAP.